superfly/docs/reference/postgres.html.md

 [Postgres](https://www.postgresql.org/), or PostgreSQL, is a powerful open-source object relational database system.

-## About Postgres On Fly
+## About Fly Postgres

-Postgres on Fly is a regular Fly.io app, with an automated creation process and some extensions to simplify management.
+Fly Postgres is a regular Fly.io app, with an automated creation process and some extensions to simplify management.
 It relies on building blocks available to all Fly apps, like `flyctl`, volumes, private networking, health checks, logs, metrics, and more.
 The source code is available on [GitHub](https://github.com/fly-apps/postgres-ha) to view and fork.

-### About **Free** Postgres on Fly
+### About **Free** Fly Postgres

-You can use Fly's [free resource allowance](https://fly.io/docs/about/pricing/#free-allowances) in one place, or split it up.
+You can use Fly.io's [free resource allowance](https://fly.io/docs/about/pricing/#free-allowances) in one place, or split it up.
 The following Postgres configurations fit within the free volume usage limit:

 * single node, 3gb volume (single database)
 * 2 x 1gb volumes (database in two regions, or a primary and replica in the same region)